Attachment & Trauma Therapy for Women in San Antonio

 Attune.
 Anticipate.
 Adjust.
 Repair.

-The work here is about retiring the scan.
-It’s about discovering what connection feels like when you aren’t the one responsible for the floor staying level.
+The work here is about retiring the scan, discovering what connection feels like when you aren’t the one responsible for the floor staying level.

 Childhood experiences that asked more of you than they should have.
 Grief that never had a place to rest.
 Attachment wounds that still make relationships feel complicated.